-The SEND policy.pdf sets out the process in full and can be found internally within Staff Resources or via the website.
+The SEND policy sets out the process in full and can be found internally within Staff Resources or via the website.

 Children with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children, which can include:
+Additional barriers can exist when recognising abuse, neglect and exploitation in this group of children, which can include: